canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-19-lets-read-umineko-episode-3-part-21.md

 Now, we learn what the version of events presented to the public has been.
 An "extremely unfortunate accident" wiped out the Ushiromiya family, and only Eva escaped "as good luck would have it".
 But she was surrounded by suspicion, especially given her 'unnatural actions' at the time of the incident and the way she behaved after.

-{% include figure.html src='embed/umineko/ep3/345-rokkenjimagate.png' alt='Under pressure from the public, prosecutors attempted numerous investigations, and the media began tracing the outline of the murder plot under the name Rokkenjimagate, but in the end, they were not able to find sufficient proof that this "unfortunate accident" was a crime.' %}
+{% include figure.html src='embed/umineko/ep3/345-rokkenjimagate.png' alt="Under pressure from the public, prosecutors attempted numerous investigations, and the media began tracing the outline of the murder plot under the name Rokkenjimagate, but in the end, they were not able to find sufficient proof that this 'unfortunate accident' was a crime." %}

 Rokkenjimagate!
 Whoah.
 Is the -gate scandalsuffix a thing in Japan, or is this a localisation?
 Unfortunately, there is no voice acting to compare in this part.